 You’re a writer.
 Writers have questions—big and small: How can I keep my reader engaged?
 What’s the right way to format this manuscript?
 What kind of book am I writing anyway?
 Our Writer’s Toolkit has you covered.
 Enjoy these free resources developed by industry professionals including a genre guide, how to show and not tell, and help with industry standards for formatting, dialogue, and punctuation.

-Our Institute of Children’s Literature newsletter is a weekly look at hot markets accepting submissions and cool resources and tips to improve your writing delivered straight to your inbox.
+Our Institute of Children’s Literature newsletter is a weekly look at hot markets accepting submissions and cool resources and tips to improve your writing.
 Sign up and receive our ICL Submission Prep Package as a welcome gift.

 Our Institute for Writers newsletter offers a bi-weekly look at ways to improve your writing craft with writing tools, hot markets accepting submissions, and cool writer resources delivered directly to your inbox.
 Perfect for writers writing for adult genres.